MrSinho/shengine/README.md

 noise
 ../simulations/noise/assets/
 ```
-Where `noise` (first line) is the simulation name, and `../simulations/noise/assets/` (second line) corresponds to the relative assets path.
+Where the first line is used for comment purposes, while `../simulations/noise/assets/` (second line) corresponds to the relative assets path.